-The existing bathymetry within the rectangular area (IRI-Ebb A) varies from -28 ft. to -41 ft.
+The existing bathymetry within IRI-Ebb A varies from -28 ft. to -41 ft.
 MLLW.
 A smaller area (approximately 46 acres) of IRI-Ebb A is needed to complete Phase 2.
 Because of the high ocean energy in this location, a large hydraulic cutter suction dredge or a trailing suction hopper dredge would be required.